-You are able to purchase Disney made masks at Walt Disney World as well as your local Disney Store and Shop Disney.
-Just be sure to remember that small/medium is for youth, and large/extra large are for adults.
+You are able to purchase Disney-made masks at Walt Disney World as well as your local Disney Store and Shop Disney.
+Just be sure to remember that small/medium is for youth, and large/extra large is for adults.

 Check out this Youtube video we found, of a Disney fan explaining the various styles of masks they have purchased and which ones her family found best at the parks.